wp-plugins/sz-google/readme.txt

 In this module you can find many components that allow integration of your website with the Google Hangouts.

-**Google Hangouts Widgets:** In this plugin are available google hangouts widgets that can be directly inserted on the sidebar of your website.
+**Hangouts Widgets:** In this plugin are available google hangouts widgets that can be directly inserted on the sidebar of your website.
 All the configuration parameters can be found on the widget itself after you dragged to the sidebar.

 * `Widget hangouts with starter button`

-**Google Hangouts Shortcodes:** The shortcode made ​​available to allow the insertion of the components of google hangouts in a post or on a page in wordpress with a set of customizable parameters.
+**Hangouts Shortcodes:** The shortcode made ​​available to allow the insertion of the components of google hangouts in a post or on a page in wordpress with a set of customizable parameters.

 * `[sz-hangouts-start] .: google hangouts starter button`

-**Google Hangouts Functions:** The functions unlike the other components can be used for programming in PHP and allow customization of themes and some default options.
+**Hangouts Functions:** The functions unlike the other components can be used for programming in PHP and allow customization of themes and some default options.

 * `szgoogle_hangouts_get_code_start()`

 = GOOGLE MAPS =
 **<a href="http://goo.gl/6bzDMO"> </a>**

 In this module you can find many components that allow integration of your website with the Google Maps and embed different maps on the same page.
+The embed can also be done in lazy load.

 = GOOGLE PANORAMIO =
 **<a href="http://goo.gl/6bzDMO"> </a>**

 With this module you can insert widgets with photo galleries present on panoramio.
 You can select photos by user, group or tag.
 You can choose between different display layouts as photo, slideshow, list and photo_list with navigation menu.

-**Google Panoramio Widgets:** In this plugin are available to google panoramio widgets that can be directly inserted on the sidebar of your website.
+**Panoramio Widgets:** In this plugin are available to google panoramio widgets that can be directly inserted on the sidebar of your website.
 All the configuration parameters can be found on the widget itself after you dragged to the sidebar that interests you.

 * `Widget google panoramio`

-**Google Panoramio Shortcodes:** The shortcode made ​​available to allow the insertion of the components of google translate in a post or on a page in wordpress with a set of customizable parameters.
+**Panoramio Shortcodes:** The shortcode made ​​available to allow the insertion of the components of google translate in a post or on a page in wordpress with a set of customizable parameters.

 * `[sz-panoramio] ......: google panoramio photo widget`

-**Google Panoramio Functions:** The functions unlike the other components can be used for programming in PHP and allow customization of themes and some default options.
+**Panoramio Functions:** The functions unlike the other components can be used for programming in PHP and allow customization of themes and some default options.

 * `szgoogle_panoramio_get_code()`

 = GOOGLE reCAPTCHA =
 **<a href="http://goo.gl/6bzDMO"> </a>**

 With this module you can integrate the reCAPTCHA product and increase easily the security of your site.
+To use this feature you have to ask for the keys with the personal profile of google and insert them into the pages of the plugin options.

+* `szgoogle_translate_get_code()`

 = GOOGLE TRANSLATE =
 **<a href="http://goo.gl/6bzDMO"> </a>**

 In this module you can find many components that allow integration of your website with the Google Translate.

-**Google Translate Widgets:** In this plugin are available to google translate widgets that can be directly inserted on the sidebar of your website.
+**Translate Widgets:** In this plugin are available to google translate widgets that can be directly inserted on the sidebar of your website.
 All the configuration parameters can be found on the widget itself after you dragged to the sidebar that interests you.

 * `Widget google translate tools`

-**Google Translate Shortcodes:** The shortcode made ​​available to allow the insertion of the components of google translate in a post or on a page in wordpress with a set of customizable parameters.
+**Translate Shortcodes:** The shortcode made ​​available to allow the insertion of the components of google translate in a post or on a page in wordpress with a set of customizable parameters.

 * `[sz-gtranslate] .....: google translate widget`

-**Google Translate Functions:** The functions unlike the other components can be used for programming in PHP and allow customization of themes and some default options.
+**Translate Functions:** The functions unlike the other components can be used for programming in PHP and allow customization of themes and some default options.

 * `szgoogle_translate_get_code()`
 * `szgoogle_translate_get_meta()`